Jefferson Airplane | Hot Tuna | Jorma Kaukonen | Interview

-You have a brand new album out ‘Ain’t In No Hurry’, which came out on Red House Records.
-Album is a collection of classic American songs, blues, rockers and your originals.
-From very old songs to new ones.
-What’s the story behind making this one?
+You have a brand new album out ‘Ain’t In No Hurry’.
+It’s a collection of blues, rockers and your originals.
+What’s the story behind recording it?

-This new album also offers a lost Woody Guthrie lyric set to music by you and Larry Campbell, the CD’s producer.
-How important is Guthrie for you as a long time musician?
+This new album also offers a lost Woody Guthrie lyric set to music by you and Larry Campbell, the album producer.

 Well… what an honor it was for Nora Guthrie, keeper of the Guthrie legacy, to give us this opportunity.
 Woody was, quite simply, the man!

-You’re currently on a tour and if I’m not wrong you’ll be on a tour with Hot Tuna again.
+You’re currently on a tour with Hot Tuna.
 Will you play any of these songs?

 Well… to have Larry Campbell, Teresa Williams and Justin Guip on board was a treat and an honor.
 To have Myron Hart, my friend, neighbour and guitar tech on board to play upright bass was the frosting on the cake.

 Is there anything else that currently occupies your life?